How to Get Rid of Mice in Your House

 - Always keep your windows closed or at least monitored.
 Of course, you will need some fresh air from time to time, but try to be around when the windows are open, so you can spot quickly if a mouse is trying to get in.

 - Throw away any old boxes, bags, books and any clothing material that you have and don't use.
-If you have items that you need, store it securely so that it would not be easy for the mice to reach.
+If you have items that you need, store it securely so that they would not be easy for the mice to reach.

 - Go over all the areas where you found droppings, urine puddles, signs of a nest, etc. and sanitise them thoroughly.